 Peer review is an essential component of formal scientific communication and is the basis for scientific method.
 The Editorial Board shares the common view that all scholars who wish to contribute to the concerned publication are required to fulfill their review responsibilities in a qualitative way.
 All members of the Editorial Board perform an internal review of a scientific article.
 External review is carried out by leading specialists and scientists in the field of Forensic Science and Criminalistics of Ukraine and other countries.

-Reviewers are elected by the Co-chairmen of the Editorial Board or by the executive secretary.
-Review period is 2-4 weeks.
 Any selected reviewer who feels unqualified to review the reported research represented in a manuscript or knows that its prompt review will be impossible should notify the editor and refuse the reviewing.

 If the Editorial Board is not convinced of publishing possibility of the submitted scientific article, it reserves the right to appoint an independent reviewer.
 Reviewer should objectively evaluate scientific article quality, theoretical and practical significance of the work, scientific nature of the presentation and conclusions, compliance of the manuscript with relevant standards.
 Reviewer should respect intellectual independence of authors and treat the manuscript sent for reviewing as a confidential document.